What is Probate, How to Avoid It, and Why

 Probate also opens the estate up to litigation.
 When it comes to litigation over a will, the burden of proof falls to the person offering the will for probate.
 As we all know, courtesy of the slew of courtroom-based dramas on television, bearing the burden of proof is not the most desirable position to be in.
 However, when dealing with a trust, the burden of proof falls wholly on the contestant.
 For this reason, we rarely see trusts challenged.
 Between the time and money required to litigate and the difficulty in proving their case, most people opt to let it go.

 Cindy Galvan, my paralegal and current law student, taught me a valuable lesson about how to handle people in the probate process.
 Many years ago, my client, an elderly gentleman whose son had just passed, was struggling with his emotional state.
-He began to curse, scream and name call.
+He began to curse, scream, and name-call.
 Cindy handled the situation very professionally.
 Looking back on the situation, she says, “When I learned that this man had lost his son, I could only think about losing my son and how I would be feeling.”
-If you find yourself in a difficult probate situation, either with a family member or other loved one, remember to be kind, because everyone is fighting their own private battle.
+If you find yourself in a difficult probate situation, either with a family member or another loved one, remember to be kind, because everyone is fighting their own private battle.